 This is why one of the best ways to use yoga to look young is to enjoy it and have fun.
 A positive attitude during yoga will make you feel joyful and playful, improving your mood and reducing the symptoms of aging.

 Research reveals that our attitude towards ageing directly affects our ageing rate.

 - self-perceptions of one’s abilities to hear and remember

 - views on aging

 - actual performance of both memory and hearing.

-301 adults between 56 and 96 completed series of hearing tests and recall tests and ask a series of questions relating to their views on aging and about how they fet about their own hearing and memory abilities, including questions like “Are you good at hearing names?” and “Can you easily converse over the phone?”
-They were also asked to imagine a series of scenarios—such as being blamed for a car accident because of their age—and were asked how much each question concerned them.
+Three hundred one adults between 56 and 96 completed a series of hearing tests and recall tests and answered questions relating to their views on aging and about how they feel about their own hearing and memory abilities.
+Questions included: “Are you good at hearing names?” and “Can you easily converse over the phone?”
+Participants were also asked to imagine various scenarios—like being blamed for a car accident because of their age—and their concern about those questions.
 These questions measured how positively or negatively individuals felt about their age.